bodo-ai/Bodo/docs/docs/api_docs/dataframe_lib/series/index.md

 # Series API
-The Bodo DataFrame Library supports Pandas Series methods and accessors that are listed below.
+Bodo DataFrames supports Pandas Series methods and accessors that are listed below.
 They can be accessed through `BodoSeries` and follow the same behavior as their Pandas equivalents.
 For details on usage, we link to the corresponding Pandas documentation.

 !!! note
-    If the user code encounters an unsupported Pandas API or an unsupported parameter, Bodo DataFrame Library gracefully falls back to native Pandas.
-See [overview][overview] of the Bodo DataFrame Library for more info.
+    If the user code encounters an unsupported Pandas API or an unsupported parameter, Bodo Bodo DataFrames gracefully falls back to native Pandas.
+See [overview][overview] of Bodo DataFrames for more info.

 ## AI Functions
 - [`bodo.pandas.BodoSeries.ai.tokenize`][bodoseriesaitokenize]